przeprogramowani/10x-test-planner/src/agent-rules/prompt-agent-rules.md

     *   **E2E Code Review (`e2e/`):** Next, search the existing test codebase (`./e2e/`) for potentially reusable page objects, test steps, fixtures, or utility functions related to the current scenario.
 Prioritize reusing existing E2E code when suitable.

 2.  **Introduce/Refine Selectors:**
-    *   Based on the test plan's `SELECTOR_REQUIREMENTS` and your analysis of the application (if running), identify or introduce stable, high-quality test selectors (prefer `data-testid`) for all elements involved in the scenario's interactions and assertions.
+    *   Based on the test plan's `SELECTOR_REQUIREMENTS` and your analysis of the application (if running), identify or introduce stable, high-quality test selectors (always use `data-testid` attribute) for all elements involved in the scenario's interactions and assertions.
     *   If modifying existing components/pages, add the necessary selectors there.

 3.  **Introduce/Update Page Object Models (POMs):**